cookies on oviahealth.com

 What are the risks?

-If you have a healthy pregnancy, there are no known risks of exercising.
-It will not increase your risk of miscarriage, low birth rate, or early delivery.
+If you have a healthy pregnancy, exercising while pregnant has no known risks.
+It will not increase your risk of miscarriage, low birth weight, or early delivery.

 Is there anything else I should remember?